Photos are available in the DATE 2024 Gallery.

 Software architectures, programming paradigms, languages, compiler support, software tools, and techniques (e.g., simulators, synthesis tools) targeting embedded heterogeneous systems for domain-specific applications such as IoTs and wearables; embedded software support for approximate computation and FPGA/GPU based accelerators; memory communication protocols and hierarchy management, including caches, scratchpad, and non-volatile memories; code analysis, code optimization/generation to enhance performance, power/energy, code/data size, reliability, security, distributed system software, virtualization, and middleware for embedded systems, including resource-awareness, reconfiguration, energy/power management; compiler support for enhanced debugging, profiling, and traceability.

-E2 Real-time, Dependable and Privacy-Enhanced Systems
+E2 Real-time, dependable and privacy-enhanced systems

-Co-Chair: Jing Li, New Jersey Institute of Technology, US
+Chair: Jing Li, New Jersey Institute of Technology, US

 Topic Members